Introduction to Acoustics

 Research by our staff has been incorporated in International Standards used by major engineering companies such as Dyson, Boeing and Bosch, developed the standard methods using by the Environment Agency to access low frequency sound and created technologies used in everyday products, such as the air-springs in Audi cars.

-The type of person who would be interested in this course would ideally have studied mathematics or physics subjects at college and would like to gain a deeper knowledge in these and other related subjects, with particular bias towards acoustics.
-You will ideally already have a keen interest in sound and desire a future career working in this field.
+We look for applicants who have studied mathematics or physics subjects at school/college, and want to gain a deeper knowledge in these and other related subjects, with particular bias towards sound.
+Along with academic strengths in these areas, we want applicants with a passion for audio, acoustics and sound, and a desire to build a future career working or researching in this field.

 GCSE